New cabinets can enhance your kitchen’s appearance, add value to your home and improve how your kitchen functions.

 Because kitchen cabinets can be a sizeable investment, taking a few actions before making your selection can make the process easier and help ensure you’ll get the results you want.

-• Explore cabinet style and become familiar with the different types and designs of cabinets available.
+• Explore cabinet styles and become familiar with the different types and designs of cabinets available.

 an idea of the types of cabinets you’ll need, how many and their approximate dimensions.

 • Review your floor plan and budget with a Home Depot Kitchen Designer who can help you find the

 perfect cabinets to fit your kitchen, lifestyle and budget FREE.

 • Stock, Semi-Stock or Custom

 – Match options, specialization and availability to your budget

 – Choose framed or frameless style, materials, laminates and veneers and understand